metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 This object MUST maintain the following internal state:

-- `key shares count`: Total number of participants/shares; must match the value from the initialization parameters.
+- `key_shares_count`: Total number of participants/shares; must match the value from the initialization parameters.
-- `key shares threshold`: Threshold value from the initialization parameters.
+- `key_shares_threshold`: Threshold value from the initialization parameters.
-- `key share ID`: Unique index identifying this participant and the share it will produce.
+- `key_share_ID`: Unique index identifying this participant and the share it will produce.
-- `base secrets`: A list of Y private/public keypairs, where Y = `key_shares_threshold`.
+- `base_secrets`: A list of Y private/public keypairs, where Y = `key_shares_threshold`.
-- `outgoing partial secrets`: A list of X private keys (one per participant), derived from the participant’s base secrets and intended to be shared with the other participants.
+- `outgoing_partial_secrets`: A list of X private keys (one per participant), derived from the participant’s base secrets and intended to be shared with the other participants.
-- `incoming partial secrets`: A list of X private keys, received from other participants.
+- `incoming_partial_secrets`: A list of X private keys, received from other participants.
-- `verification vectors`: A list of X public verification vectors, each consisting of Y public keys, received from the other participants and used to validate incoming partial secrets.
+- `verification_vectors`: A list of X public verification vectors, each consisting of Y public keys, received from the other participants and used to validate incoming partial secrets.
-- `key share`: The final secret key, computed by this participant, representing its share in the distributed private key.
+- `key_share`: The final secret key, computed by this participant, representing its share in the distributed private key.
-- `aggregated public keys`: A list of Y public keys representing aggregated commitments at each threshold index.
+- `aggregated_verification_vector`: A list of Y public keys representing aggregated commitments at each threshold index.

 _Note_: In practice, only the first entry in the aggregated_public_keys list is used — it is the complete distributed public key.
 The remaining values are currently unused post-generation and may be omitted.